 Help you get the services you need, like medical care, transportation, food or housing

-Refer to other programs, like the WIC nutrition program, Parenting, Breastfeeding, or Childbirth classes *See Parenting Class Flyer
+Refer to other programs, like the WIC nutrition program, Parenting, Breastfeeding, or Childbirth classes.
+Parent Newborn classes will resume at a later time.

 Assist to deal with challenging levels of stress